 Management, on the other hand, focuses on controlling and directing resources and team members towards that vision.
 When outsourcing, another company’s management is responsible for the control over specific tasks.

-Business leaders have three options to creating a team:
+Business leaders have three options for creating a team:

 - The build model (they hire people for all positions, and they nurture them through all stages of their career journey)